Nice to meet you.

 CEO of Growth Hackers

-There is no “one size fits all” marketing KPI, but being able to answer the following questions is a sure sign that the marketing KPIs you’re choosing are ones worth monitoring.
+There is no “one size fits all” marketing KPI, but being able to answer the following questions is a sure sign that the marketing KPIs you’re choosing are worth monitoring.

 QUESTION SAMPLE ANSWER